gayanrajapakshage/Weather-App/README.md

 # The Weather App

 ## Overview
-The Weather App is a full-stack application that provides users with real-time weather information and a weekly forecast for cities around the world.
+The Weather App is a full-stack application that provides users with real-time weather information and a 3-day forecast for cities around the world.
 It also includes a search feature to easily find city-specific weather updates.

 ## Features
-- Current Weather: Displays the current temperature, conditions, and other key details for the selected city.
-- Weekly Forecast: Provides a 3-day weather forecast.
+- Weather and Forecast: Displays the temperature, conditions, and other key details for the selected city over a 3-day weather forecast.
 - City Search: Allows users to search for weather updates by city name.

+## Use

+Visit https://gayanrajapakshage.github.io/Weather-App/ to use the project yourself!

 ## Technologies Used